saeidamiri1/bioinformatics_material/docs/drac/posts/splitpipeline.md

 ---

 # Split‑pipe
-split-pipe is a bioinformatics pipeline developed by [Parse Biosciences] used to process single-cell RNA sequencing data generated with their Split-Seq technology.
+`split-pipe` a bioinformatics pipeline developed by [Parse Biosciences] for processing single-cell RNA sequencing data generated using their Split-Seq technology.
+The pipeline takes raw FASTQ files and produces processed data in the form of a cell-by-gene count matrix, which can be used as input for popular open-source analysis tools such as Scanpy and Seurat.
+It enables streamlined and efficient processing of sequencing results from start to finish.

 <!-- more -->